Consciousness: Altered states

 A variety of psychoactive drugs, including alcohol, have notable effects on consciousness.
 These range from a simple dulling of awareness produced by sedatives, to increases in the intensity of sensory qualities produced by stimulants, cannabis, empathogens–entactogens such as MDMA ("Ecstasy"), or most notably by the class of drugs known as psychedelics.
-LSD, mescaline, psilocybin, dimethyltryptamine, and others in this group can produce major distortions of perception, including hallucinations; some users even describe their drug-induced experiences as mystical or spiritual in quality.
+LSD, mescaline, psilocybin, dimethyltryptamine (DMT), and others in this group can produce major distortions of perception, including hallucinations; some users even describe their drug-induced experiences as mystical or spiritual in quality.
 The brain mechanisms underlying these effects are not as well understood as those induced by use of alcohol, but there is substantial evidence that alterations in the brain system that uses the chemical neurotransmitter serotonin play an essential role.

 There has been some research into physiological changes in yogis and people who practise various techniques of meditation.
 Some research with brain waves during meditation has reported differences between those corresponding to ordinary relaxation and those corresponding to meditation.
 It has been disputed, however, whether there is enough evidence to count these as physiologically distinct states of consciousness.

 The most extensive study of the characteristics of altered states of consciousness was made by psychologist Charles Tart in the 1960s and 1970s.
 Tart analyzed a state of consciousness as made up of a number of component processes, including exteroception (sensing the external world); interoception (sensing the body); input-processing (seeing meaning); emotions; memory; time sense; sense of identity; evaluation and cognitive processing; motor output; and interaction with the environment.
 Each of these, in his view, could be altered in multiple ways by drugs or other manipulations.
 The components that Tart identified have not, however, been validated by empirical studies.
 Research in this area has not yet reached firm conclusions, but a recent questionnaire-based study identified eleven significant factors contributing to drug-induced states of consciousness: experience of unity; spiritual experience; blissful state; insightfulness; disembodiment; impaired control and cognition; anxiety; complex imagery; elementary imagery; audio-visual synesthesia; and changed meaning of percepts.